deepakkum21/Java-Spring-Boot-Cheat-Sheet/Streams.md

         System.out.println(intList1.stream().map(Integer::toBinaryString)  // Convert each number to its binary string .collect(Collectors.toList()));

+        // Using Optional with Stream Operations: How would you safely find the first element in a list that is divisible by both 3 and 5,
+        // and if no such element exists, return an appropriate default value using Optional?
+        System.out.println(intList1.stream().filter(x->x%5==0 && x%3==0).findFirst().orElse(100));

 ## Advance Stream

-Stream Limitations and Performance Considerations: In a large dataset, how would you efficiently use Stream to find the top 10 highest-paid employees, considering performance and memory efficiency?
-Discuss the tradeoffs of using intermediate operations like skip(), limit(), and sorted().

-Advanced FlatMap Usage for Nested Lists: Given a nested structure like List<List<Integer>>, write a Stream operation to find the sum of all numbers within the nested lists that are greater than a given threshold (e.g., 100).

-Collecting with Multiple Operations: Implement a Collector that collects all elements in a stream into a Map<String, Integer>, where the key is the string and the value is the length of the string, but only for strings that are longer than 3 characters.

-Using Optional with Stream Operations: How would you safely find the first element in a list that is divisible by both 3 and 5, and if no such element exists, return an appropriate default value using Optional?

-Stream of Random Numbers and Statistical Operations: Generate a stream of 1000 random integers, and then use the Stream API to calculate the mean, max, and min of the numbers.
-Use Collectors.teeing() to combine two statistical operations (e.g., average and count) into one result.

-Complex Filter and Map Operations: Given a list of Product objects, where each product has a category, name, and price, write a stream operation that filters out products in the "electronics" category, then maps them to a string format like "Product [name] costs [price]", and finally collects them into a List<String>.

         // Implement a custom Collector that groups strings by their first letter, but instead of creating a Map<Character, List<String>>,
         // create a Map<Character, Set<String>>, ensuring that there are no duplicates for any character.